jasmyn/SiteQuest/README.md

 Uses jQuery, which must be included first.

-See included demo site for setup.
+See included demo site for setup example.

 Tested on...